Louise of France: Adulthood in Versailles

-According to their reader, Madame Campan, Mesdames rarely saw their father.
+According to their reader, Henriette Campan, Mesdames rarely saw their father.
 He visited the apartment of Madame Adélaïde every morning, who rang a bell to alert Madame Victoire; Victoire did the same of Sophie, and Sophie for Louise.
-As their apartments were "of very large dimensions", Louise often barely had time to greet the King, despite running as fast as she could with her disability.
-In addition, every day at 6 p.m., the princesses attended the King's debotter (the ceremony of taking of his boots).
-For this, they wore ornate skirts on a hoop and a black taffeta coat to cover their otherwise non-ceremonial dress.
-They went in a procession of attendants to the royal apartments.
-At the debotter, the King kissed each daughter on the forehead.
-This meeting was so short that Mesdames could often resume their activities in fifteen minutes.
-In the summer, he sometimes also visited them shortly before the debotter.
+As their apartments were “of very large dimensions”, Louise often barely had time to greet the King, despite running as fast as she could with her disability.
+In addition, every day at 6 p.m., the princesses attended the King's débotter (the ceremony of taking off his boots).
+For this, they wore ornate skirts on a hoop and a black taffeta coat to cover their otherwise non-ceremonial dress and went in a procession of attendants to the royal apartments.
+At the débotter, the King kissed each daughter on the forehead.
+This meeting was so short that Mesdames could often resume their usual activities within fifteen minutes.
+In the summer, he sometimes also visited them shortly before the débotter.
+Although the time they could spend together was short, the King (whom his daughters called papa-roi, papa-king) and Mesdames enjoyed being together and strove to be tender to each other.
+The Queen showed little outward affection to anyone, but she said about her youngest daughter that “I not only love Louise, I respect her”.
+Louise admired her mother's deep religiosity and dutifulness.

 Life as a Carmelite

 Background of the decision

+By 1762, Louise had decided to join the Carmelite order, a community her mother liked.
+In 1751, she had participated in the vow-taking ceremony of Madame de Rupelmonde, a courtier who became a Carmelite after losing her husband, son, and father, but she doubted for a long time whether she was strong enough to endure the rigours of Carmelite life.
+She nevertheless focussed on her spiritual life by writing a diary of her religious journey, following the liturgical year, meditating on the events of the lives of Christ and the saints on related feast days and examining her conscience.
+In 1752, the death of her sister Henriette, whom people considered saintly, made a great impression on her: she observed it was “sweet” to die as peacefully and religiously as Henriette had, but feared that her life did not make her worthy of such an end.
+She increasingly found court life to be a tedious and frustrating round of social occasions which she attended out of obligation, and which distracted her from religion.

+Behold the bondage in which I find myself, the unrest in which I live, my interrupted prayers, my disrupted meditations, my thwarted devotions; behold the worldly affairs that assail me […] Oh, my good Mother [Teresa of Ávila], what more is needed?
+My days are slipping away, my years are passing; alas!
+What will I have left to offer God? […] Open the door to your house for me at last, oh, my Mother […] I need all your help to declare myself to the one whose consent I require…